Local Limits of Small World Networks: Main Results

-To understand the intuition behind the local limit of the Watts-Strogatz model, consider the structure rooted at a uniformly chosen node.
-As we explore the network from this root, different scenarios happen depending on whether we traverse through incoming shortcuts or outgoing shortcuts.
-When we traverse a shortcut, with a high probability, we reach a node far enough from the root such that its local neighborhood is independent of the original node’s neighborhood.
-This results in an independent $k$-fuzz process rooted at the target node.
-However, the degree of the target node within the $k$-fuzz depends on the type of shortcut: 1) If we traverse an incoming shortcut to reach the target node, then one of the \( k \) outgoing ring edges of the target node has been rewired to the original root.
-This leaves \( k-1 \) remaining edges at the target node that could potentially be rewired, hence the rest of the process described by a Reduced \( k \)-Fuzz.
-2) If we traverse an outgoing shortcut, we encounter a Full \( k \)-Fuzz, as all \( k \) edges are available for potential rewiring.
+To build intuition for the local limit, consider the neighborhood of a uniformly chosen root.
+Traversing a shortcut leads, with high probability, to a node that is sufficiently far from the root so that its local neighborhood is `asymptotically' independent of that of the original node.
+This results in an independent $k$-Fuzz process rooted at the target node.
+The degree of the target node within the $k$-Fuzz depends on the type of shortcut: (1) If we traverse an incoming shortcut to reach the target node, then one of the \( k \) outgoing ring edges of the target node has been rewired.
+This leaves \( k-1 \) remaining edges at the target node that could potentially be rewired, hence the rest of the process is described by a Reduced \( k \)-Fuzz.
+(2) If we traverse an outgoing shortcut, we encounter a Full \( k \)-Fuzz, as all \( k \) outgoing edges are available for potential rewiring.

-To formalize the proof of the theorem, we need to rigorously demonstrate that the shortcuts do not appear in local cycles, unlike the ring edges (see Lemma~\ref{no cycle}).
-In fact, when $k=1$ even the ring edges do not create cycles, leading to a tree-like structure characterized by a multi-type branching process as shown in Corollary~\ref{cor-ws}.
-In the formal proof, we carefully track whether each edge is a shortcut or a ring edge, and how far the endpoints are from each other in the original $k$-ring neighbors which can range from $1$ to $k$ (in total, this requires tracking $4k$ edge marks).
+A key structural fact is that shortcuts do not form cycles in any fixed neighborhood (Lemma~\ref{no cycle}); this independence drives the recursive $k$-Fuzz limit.
+For this purpose, we carefully track whether each edge is a shortcut or a ring edge, and how far the endpoints are from each other in the original $k$-ring neighbors (in total, this requires defining $4k$ edge marks).
 We prove convergence with respect to these edge marks, using a second-moment argument in Section~\ref{sec:proof-WS}.
+In the special case of $k=1$, the limit simplifies to a multi-type branching process:

-\begin{corollary} When $k = 1$, Watts-Strogatz's model converges locally in probability to a multi-type branching process with $4$ types. \end{corollary}
+\begin{corollary} When $k = 1$, the Watts-Strogatz model converges locally in probability to a multi-type branching process with $4$ types. \end{corollary}